ofgarzon2662/mnist_ae/README.md

 # now install your package from PyPI
 pip install mnist_ae

-# (alternative) install a local wheel if you don’t have internet access
+# (alternative) install a local wheel -- You'd have to scp your local *.whl to TSCC.
 # pip install ~/dist/mnist_ae-0.0.1-py3-none-any.whl

 # launch training